pinobatch/numism/docs/gb_coins.md

 803F00FFBF FF3F00FFBF 7FFF9FFFBF FFFF0000BF 000070
 ```

+Game Boy, VBA-M, mGBA, and NO$GMB all make most sound registers
+readable, clear sound registers to 0 when the APU is turned off, and
+read NR52 unused bits 6-4 as 1.
+Unlike the others, NO$GMB honors
+writes to other registers while the APU is off, and it doesn't hide
+lengths, periods, or other unused bits from being read back.
+In fact, NO$GMB allows reading out the pitch as sweep updates it.

+Game Boy, VBA-M, mGBA, and NO$GMB all reflect channel status in NR52
+bits 3-0, which turn off when its length counter (NRx1) expires or
+wave RAM is unlocked (NR30), and don't turn off when output volume
+fades to 0.
+Unlike the others, NO$GMB leaves the status bit on
+when the sweep decreases pulse 1's frequency to minimum or when
+pulse or noise envelope starting value (NRx2) is less than 8.

+VBA-M passes dmg_sound 1 through 7 and fails 8 (01), 9 (01), 10 (01),
+11 (04), and 12 (01).  mGBA passes all but 7 (05) and 10 (01).

 Halt bug
 --------
 Like 65816 and unlike Z80, SM83 has a `halt` instruction that works